eliasdoehne/stellaris-dashboard/README.md

   - How fast you play / how much you pause the game.
   - Autosave frequency

 If the dashboard cannot keep up, it may miss some data.
-If you have a quad-core CPU or better, I suggest allowing 2 threads.
-If the program cannot keep up, you can also change the "Only read every n-th save" option in the settings menu.
+If you have a quad-core CPU or better, I suggest allowing 2 threads in the settings menu.
+You can also change the "Only read every n-th save" option in the settings menu.
 For example, if you set it to 3, the dashboard will only read every third save.
 Another option that can help with the performance is "Extract system ownership".

-As for disk space, the database itself should only require a few megabytes.
-The data for each game is stored in a separate database in your output folder named by the game ID, so you can delete them individually if you wish.
+For disk space, the database itself should only require a few megabytes per century of gametime.
+The data for each game is stored in a separate database in your output folder named by the game ID, so you can delete them individually.

 Stellaris always deletes the oldest autosave so only the most recent files are kept.
 If you plan a long game and want to be able to re-generate the database later (in case I release an update or if something goes wrong), you need to continually backup the save files yourself.
-This requires much more disk space for all the save files, but allows you to rebuild the full database at any point using the command `stellarisdashboardcli parse_saves --save-path *path to your save_backup*`.
-If you do this, I recommend only backing up the auto-save files, as the saves are processed in alphabetical order, and the dashboard expects to process them chronologically.
+This requires more disk space for all the save files, but allows you to rebuild the full database at any point using the command `stellarisdashboardcli parse_saves --save-path *path to your save_backup*`.
+If you do this, I recommend only backing up auto-save files, as the saves are processed in alphabetical order, and the dashboard expects to process them in order of increasing in-game time.

 ## Update notifications
 Since the dashboard is still a work in progress, I occasionally release updates.
 If a new version of the dashboard program is released I can update the mod in the Steam workshop, and you will see a notification in the dashboard UI.

 This notification can be shown because the workshop mod contains a version ID, allowing the dashboard to compare its own version to this ID.
 The dashboard program itself does not send any data.
 It only runs locally on your computer.
+You can disable update notifications in the settings menu.

 ## Why a separate program?
 The dashboard is quite complex and to my knowledge, making a mod with these features by editing the game files would be impossible, or at least much more difficult.
 This is why you have to run the external program to use the dashboard.

 # Known Issues

-  1. Budget numbers (especially for food, and if sectors are involved) do not always match up exactly (but should be reasonably close)
+  1. Budget numbers (especially if sectors are involved) may not always match up exactly (but should be close)
-  2. Star systems that are added to the map mid-game (e.g. precursor homeworlds) are currently not added to the database.
-  3. Loading old save files may mess up the data base.
+  2. Loading save files out of order (with respect to in-game time) is not supported, and this will screw up the data.
-  4. Renaming things (leaders, planets, systems etc) might cause issues.
+  3. Renaming things (leaders, planets, systems etc) after they have been added to the database might cause issues.

-If an error occurs, please try restarting the dashboard.
-If you run into problems that don't go away after restarting, please open a github issue, or start a discussion topic [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/discussions/1466534202).
+If an error occurs, please try restarting the dashboard program.
+If you run into problems that don't go away after restarting, please start a new discussion topic [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/discussions/1466534202).

 # Acknowledgements